A-Hoenig/PP5/README.md

 * List here your project hypothesis(es) and how you envision validating it (them).

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The rationale to map the business requirements to the Data Visualizations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+* List your business requirements and a rationale to map them to the Data Visualizations and ML tasks.

 ## ML Business Case
-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
+* In the previous bullet, you potentially visualized an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.

 ## Dashboard Design